hulu/urepo/README.md

 The process-file hook invokes the appropriate handler according to package file extension.

 Another way to upload a package is to use the urepo-upload.sh utility.
-It uses ssh for uploading, after upload is done it triggers file processing via the same http://urepo.server/cgi/process-file hook.
+It uses SSH for uploading, after upload is done it triggers file processing via the same http://urepo.server/cgi/process-file hook.

 In order to delete package DELETE request can be used:

 ```
-curl -X DELETE -s -F dist=centos6 \
+curl -X DELETE -s -F dist=centos7 \
     -F branch=stable \
     -F file1=pkg.rpm \
     http://urepo.server/cgi/process-file